alvinnnnnnnnnn/MentalHealth-LLM/README.md

 ## Quick Start
 If you just want to use the chatbot, you can head down to this [link](https://luminai-chatbot.streamlit.app/)

+Or to this [link](https://github.com/alvinnnnnnnnnn/Lumin.AI) if you want to see how the app runs

 If you want to find out more about the solution, you can follow these simple steps (Ensure that you have a GPU enabled device):
 1. Install anaconda from [here](https://www.anaconda.com/)